-Although we emphasizes the importance of reproducible workflow principles, we do not provide introductions to some of the core tools that we relied on to create and maintain this book:
+Although we emphasize the importance of reproducible workflow principles, we do not provide introductions to some of the core tools that we relied on to create and maintain this book:

 - Version control systems such as Git are vital in managing any programming project.
 Originally designed to organize the collaboration of software developers, even solo data analysts will benefit from adopting version control.
 Git also makes it simple to publicly share code and allow others to reproduce your findings.
 We refer to Bryan (2022) for a gentle introduction into the (sometimes painful) life with Git.

 - Good writing is also important for the presentation of findings.
 We neither claim to be experts in this domain, nor do we try to sound particularly academic.
-On the contrary, we deliberately use a more colloquial approach to describe all the methods and results presented in this book in order to allow our readers to connect more easily to the mostly technical content.
-For those who desire more guidance with respect to proper academic writing for financial economics, we recommend Kiesling (2003), John H. Cochrane (2005), and Jacobsen (2014) who all provide essential tips (condensed to a few pages).
+On the contrary, we deliberately use a more colloquial language to describe all the methods and results presented in this book in order to allow our readers to relate more easily to the mainly technical content.
+For those who desire more guidance with respect to proper academic writing for financial economics, we recommend Kiesling (2003), Cochrane (2005), and Jacobsen (2014) who all provide essential tips (condensed to a few pages).